rjury-sumo/sumologic-solution-templates/aws-observability-terraform/examples/custom-apps-fields-fer-metric-only/README.md

 ## What's in the apps module
 These things are in the app module and only need to exist ONCE for all AWSO deployments:
-- create heiriarchy api call
+- create heirarchy api call
 - fields
 - custom FERs: to relabel certain AWS logs
 - metrics rules: alias certain key metric tags to new tag name